Employer Sponsored Green Card Guide for U.S. Permanent Residence

 • Once the immigrant visa petition is approved by USCIS, the next step is to either adjust status or to apply for your immigrant visa.

 • Adjustment of Status: An adjustment of status is the process of converting whatever status you currently have to permanent resident status.
 In order to do an adjustment of status, you must file a Form I-485 with USCIS.
 The entire process is handled within the United States.
 To adjust status, you must be physically present within the United States.
-In many cases, your adjustment of status application can be filed at the same time as your immigrant visa petition.
-By concurrently filing both forms, you can significantly reduce the overall processing time.
+In many cases, if a visa number is available and you are otherwise eligible, your adjustment of status application can be filed at the same time as your immigrant visa petition.
+If concurrent filing is available in your case, filing both forms together can reduce the overall processing time.

-• Immigrant Visa Processing: Immigrant visa processing, also called “consular processing,” is the process of obtaining an immigrant visa at a US consulate or embassy abroad.
+• Immigrant Visa Processing: Immigrant visa processing, also called “consular processing,” is the process of obtaining an immigrant visa at a U.S. consulate or embassy abroad.
 To get your immigrant visa, you must electronically file a Form DS-260.
-You will also be required to attend an immigrant visa interview at the US consulate or embassy of your home country.
-Upon successful completion of the interview, an immigrant visa should be issued to you within a week.
+You will also be required to attend an immigrant visa interview at the appropriate U.S. consulate or embassy abroad.
+If the case is approved, immigrant visa issuance timing can vary depending on the consulate and whether any additional processing is required.
 Immigrant visa processing is typically done if you are not physically present in the United States and are therefore ineligible to adjust status.

-4. What are the Requirements to Get an Employer Sponsored Green Card?
+What are the Requirements to Get an Employer-Sponsored Green Card?

 Employer Requirements